scuzzydude/asimov/asimov.md

 Yes, totally.
 The Foundation will happily help you convert your chunk of steel property into permanent genius wealth.
 Not only will it record in digital stone the excess douchebaggery of the early 3^rd^ millennium, it should reduce the peer pressure on young lawyers at your firm to go invest in vain displays of material wealth themselves.

 Those young lawyers will have to make a hard choice.
 Do they want to be known as minions, lawyers who bow to the needs of their superiors, which, for an attorney, means the person that pays them with the king's gold?
-A Scoot of Transportation can't use PPH (anonymous) handles -- they must be insured for driving; their identity will be known.
+A Scoot of Transportation can't use PPH[^99] (anonymous) handles -- they must be insured for driving; their identity will be known.
 Who they bow to becomes an entry on the scootchain, should anybody -- like opposing counsel -- ever bother to check.

 It's highly likely that somewhere there is a client on the other side of your legal brilliance that is also a pledge.
 Your scooting a Bentley will be an entry on an open scootchain.
 It will incur inspection by anybody in the responsibility domain who is interested in why a lawyer would scoot a luxury automobile.

 This is a good example of the use of a shun.
 A shun is a specific value judgement upon a Scoot, saying I think this is bad specifically for this reason.
-A shun requires a commitment and a staking, it's not a thumbs-down, there are repercussions in ability to earn fees and a permanent historical record of a value judgement.
+A shun requires a commitment and a staking, it's not a thumbs-down, there are repercussions in the ability to earn fees and a permanent historical record of a value judgement.
 It's not something that can be joined anonymously.
 Joining shuns are a choice -- you must choose to make the same value judgement as somebody else.

 All someone must do is shun your Scoot as *stanky lawyer douchebaggery*.
 Your young associates may have to consider what being associated with that may do to their future careers in the genius economy.